Worn Edges Using A Distorted

 the look of your shading effect.
 So if you expect a lot of geometry

-Also, due to a bug in the Vertex Color map, you cannot use this
+- Also, due to a limitation in the Vertex Color map, you cannot use

-technique to do bump maps, only diffuse maps or displacement maps.
-If
+technique to do bump maps in standard max, only diffuse maps or

-you really need a bump map, look into the Render To Texture feature to
+you really need a bump map, see the tutorial Texture

 bake your vertex map into a series of bitmaps that can be used as a